exoplatform/exo-documentation/docs/Administration.rst

 You can fine tune budget per pool :

-- **By computing pool reward from total budget: ** When you choose this option the reward is calculated based on total reward budget.
+- **By computing pool reward from total budget: ** It's the default option.
+The budget attributed to this pool will be computed automatically according to the budget set in the Rewarding programs configuration
 - **By a total fixed budget: ** When you choose this option the reward is calculated based on a pool budget that you will have to enter.
 The calulation is made for all pools members even those who aren't eligible for the concerned period.
 - **By a fixed budget per eligible member: ** When you choose this option the reward is calculated based on a pool budget that you will have to enter.
 The calulation is made only for eligible members.